Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 Randomizes the chances of <ins>returning a `true` value</ins>.

 - `chance` - The percent of it being `true`; Goes from `0` to `100`; Default value: `50`.

+***

+# Global Variable Functions
+### setVar(varName:String, value:Dynamic)
+Sets the current global variable with a new value.
+Or initializes the creation of a global variable if there is no global variable.
+This allows to access variable from other scripts, but only if the script is currently executed.

+- `varName` - The variable to be referenced.
+- `value` - The specified type of value for the variable to use or to over-write.

+### getVar(varName:String)
+Gets the current global variable current value.

+- `varName` - The variable to be referenced.